 Unfortunately, the so-called Stowaway isn’t for sale, but if you’re feeling incredibly ambitious, you can try adjusting your bath panels yourself.
 Maybe just consult your plumber or YO Home!’s designer first.

 Seriously.
-We’ll pick up your stuff, store it in our secure storage facility, and create an online photo inventory of everything so you always know what you have in storage.
+We’ll pick up your stuff, store it in our secure storage facility, and create an online photo catalog of everything so you always know what you have in storage.
 And when you need something back, we’ll deliver it to you.